playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 ## View Hierarchy Tree

-In the same way the browser keeps track of what's rendered into the dom using the DOM tree, Angular has its own tree to keep track what's rendered on screen.
+In the same way, the browser keeps track of what's rendered into the dom using the DOM tree, Angular has its own tree to keep track what's rendered on-screen.

 The reason Angular has its own tree is due to the dynamic nature of Angular.
-In order to understand how to hide content on the fly, change out the content on screen, and know how to keep consistent expected interactions between all of this, Angular needs to have a tree to keep track of its state.
+In order to understand how to hide content on the fly, change out the content on-screen, and know how to keep consistent expected interactions between all of this, Angular needs to have a tree to keep track of its state.

 _While Angular renders to the DOM in the end_ (just as vanilla HTML would), _Angular has the original information that described how to render things onto screen.
 When Angular detects changes to this tree, it will then update the DOM with the changes that Angular has tracked_.